Tutorial to deploy and observe a running component

 We can see the containers running in a particular pod with the command:

-kubectl get pods [insert pod name from query above] -o jsonpath='{.spec.containers[*].name}'
+kubectl get pods [insert pod name from query above] -o jsonpath='{.spec.containers[*].name} -n components'

 View running Containers